The PSI-I Steering Group

 Bonnie Scranton

-Licensed Clinical Social Worker, Family Support Clinician at Connecticut Childrens' Medical Center, Doctor in Social Work, University of Pennsylvania, USA
+Licensed Clinical Social Worker, Family Support Clinician at Connecticut Childrens' Medical Center, Assistant Professor, Department of Social Work, Central Connecticut State University.

 Bonnie Scranton DSW, LCSW(she/her) is a Licensed Clinical Social Worker and an AASECT Certified Sex Therapist and Sex Educator who works in both private practice and on Connecticut Children’s Medical Center’s Interdisciplinary Team for Differences of Sex Development as a Family Support Clinician.
 Bonnie has played an active role in both professional and advocacy communities centering the needs of intersex individuals, parents and families.
 Read more about Bonnie’s work here.